scottprahl/iad/README.md

     iad test/basic-A.rxt

-to convert the reflection and transmission measurements to optical properties that will be in the generated file `test/basic-A.txt`
+to translate the reflection and transmission measurements to optical properties in the generated file `test/basic-A.txt`

-> For Windows, I provide executable binaries `ad.exe` and `iad.exe` that were compiled using [MinGW-w64](https://mingw-w64.org/doku.php).
-These apps can be run within the `Command Prompt` application `cmd.exe`.
-These binaries are packaged in a separate `iad-win` distribution on [github](https://github/scottprahl/iad/releases) and [omlc](https://omlc.org/software/iad/).
+> For Windows, there are executable binaries `ad.exe` and `iad.exe` compiled using [MinGW-w64](https://mingw-w64.org/doku.php).
+These apps can be run using the `Command Prompt` application `cmd.exe`.
+These binaries are packaged in a separate `iad-win` distributions on [github](https://github.com/scottprahl/iad/releases) or [omlc](https://omlc.org/software/iad/).

 ### Changelog

 This is located in the `doc/` directory.

+### Python support

+Once you have installed the shared library (`.dylib` under macOS) or (`.so` under linux) then you can install python bindings

+    pip install iadpython

+then in Jupyter

+    import numpy as np
+    import matplotlib.pyplot as plt
+    import iadpython as iad

+    g = np.linspace(0.5,0.8,50)
+    plt.plot(g, iad.rt(1,1,0.5,1.0,g))
+    plt.show()

 ### Shared library support.